kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ## Decision

-The event types in Kyma will map to Channels in Knative eventing.
-(Option 1).
+The event types in Kyma will map to Channels in Knative eventing (Option 1).

 A detailed mapping would be as follows: